jtod/Sigma16/docs/src/userguide/userguide.md

 # Linker

-The assembler doesn't translate a source module in assembly langauge directly to raw machine language.
-Instead, it produces an *object module* which contains some additional metadata along with the machine language code.
-This metadata enables the linker to combine the object module with other modules into an *executable module*.
+The assembler inputs a program in assembly language and it outputs an *object module*.
+The object module contains the machine language code as well as some additional metadata.
+The metadata enables the linker to combine the object module with other modules into an *executable module*.

 Each module has an associated object code, which may be empty.
 The object code can be produced by a successful assembly (i.e. an assembly